dmc1778/VulFuzzHelp/README.md

 ```
 And change the first commented line which is indicating to the python installation.

-# Compilation
+# Compilations

 ## Build Pytorch from source

-One major limitation of pytorch installtion using typical package managers such as pip and conda is that you don't have access to different components of pytorch.
-For example, one may want to run pytorch tests which is not possible in regular way.
-So, it is highly recommend to build from source.
+One significant limitation of installing Pytorch using standard package managers such as pip and conda is that you do not have access to all of Pytorch's components.
+For example, one may want to run pytorch tests, which is not normally possible.
+As a result, building from source is strongly advised.

 In order to build from source, you need to follow the following instructions: